simonehagey/orbdot/docs/source/model_fitting.rst

 Joint Fits
 ----------
-Running a joint model fit is similar, but in this case the data types to be included must also be specified.
-For example, to fit the mid-times and radial velocities together, the arguments ``RV=True`` and ``TTV=True`` are given:
+Running a joint model fit is similar to all of the above, but in this case the data types must be specified with the additional arguments: ``TTV=True`` to include transit and/or eclipse mid-times, ``RV=True`` to include radial velocities, and/or ``TDV=True`` to include transit durations.
+All three arguments have a default value of ``False``.

+The following code snippet runs a joint fit of the transit/eclipse timing (TTV) and radial velocity (RV) data types to each of the three evolutionary models:

 .. code-block:: python